-For many years universities had been falling at the job of coaching humans to assume for themselves and promoting themselves as running shoes for enhanced profits technology.
+For many years, universities have been failing to coach humans to assume for themselves and promote themselves as running shoes for enhanced profits technology.
 It is an abomination if, as George Monbiot reviews (Who is making your picks?
-It won’t be you, 31 December), they’re helping research into strategies for overcoming resistance to advertising and marketing.
+It won’t be you, 31 December), they’re helping research strategies for overcoming resistance to advertising and marketing.
 We ought to appear to other institutions to offer reservoirs of resistance.
-They will not be specially set up to fight the “hidden persuaders” that Vance Packard wrote about in 1957, but with the aid of groups who build a network on other not unusual pursuits.
+They will not be specially set up to fight the “hidden persuaders” that Vance Packard wrote about in 1957 but with the aid of groups who build a network on other not-unusual pursuits.

-Perhaps the maximum success is the Campaign for Real Ale, which took on the worldwide beer manufacturers who advised us what to drink.
+Perhaps the greatest success was the Campaign for Real Ale, which took on the worldwide beer manufacturers who advised us on what to drink.
 My metropolis has many pleasant, conventional, cutting-edge pubs that are apparent centers of resistance and are now not just on the beer front.
-What some will locate greater sudden is that there are a few church groups around that inspire human beings to develop a capability for skepticism, at the same time as helping them to stand up to the compelling forces of twenty-first-century global capitalism.
+Some will locate more suddenly that there are a few church groups around that inspire human beings to develop a capability for skepticism while helping them stand up to the compelling forces of twenty-first-century global capitalism.

 George Monbiot is right to factor up the competitive efforts of groups to govern patron responses.
-But he is too sweeping in tarring “universities” as a whole as contributing to this method.
-It is usually commercial enterprise colleges that conduct such studies.
-Having labored for a long time in such establishments, I can verify that other than a few lip provider to broader social concerns, commonly in areas such as enterprise ethics, worldwide control, or (some factors of) corporate social obligation, the primary purpose of most commercial enterprise faculty hobby – and the good-sized majority of research investment inside the field – is to improve the achievement of person businesses, without regard to broader implications.
-We want more educational reference and extra funding committed to the vast enterprise’s philosophical, social, and political influences to see a break at the corroding effect of present-day advertising and marketing techniques.
+But he is too sweeping in tarring “universities” as contributing to this method.
+Commercial enterprise colleges usually conduct such studies.
+Having labored for a long time in such establishments, I can verify that other than a few lip providers to broader social concerns, commonly in areas such as enterprise ethics, worldwide control, or (some factors of) corporate social obligation, the primary purpose of most commercial enterprise faculty hobby – and the good-sized majority of research investment inside the field – is to improve the achievement of person businesses, without regard to broader implications.
+We want more educational references and extra funding committed to the vast enterprise’s philosophical, social, and political influences to see a break at the corroding effect of present-day advertising and marketing techniques.

 Paul Griseri